aadiab/aadiab.github.io/index.md

 ## Recent News
 **Announcment** *I am currently seeking a summer internship for 2024*\
 **11-2023** *I passed my Comprehensive Exam and became a Ph.D.
 Candidate.
-The topic of my exam was "Ethical Consideration in CSS Research, from Human Labor to LLMs"*\
+The topic of my exam was "Ethical Considerations in CSS Research, from Human Labor to LLMs"*\
 **09-2023** *Our paper, "Classifying Conspiratorial Narratives At Scale: False Alarms and Erroneous Connections", recieved positive R&R notes for ICWSM 24.
 The resubmission will be in January, 2024.*\
 **05-2023** *Our paper, "A Weakly Supervised Classifier and Dataset of White Supremacist Language", was accepted at IEEE ACL*\
 **04-2023** *Presenting at ACM The Web conference, [CySoc] (https://cy-soc.github.io/2023/) workshop 2023, Austin, Texas.
 See you there.* \